 BWX Fail-to-Deliver

-SPDR Bloomberg International Treasury Bond ETF (BWX) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $1.27B, listed on AMEX, carrying a beta of 1.39 to the broader market.
-SPDR Bloomberg International Treasury Bond ETF seeks to provide investment results that, before fees and expenses, correspond generally to the price and yield performance of the Bloomberg Global Treasury ex-US Capped Index (the "Index")Seeks to provide exposure to fixed-rate local currency sovereign debt of investment grade countries outside the United StatesIndex includes government bonds issued by investment grade countries outside the United States, in local currencies, that have a remaining maturity of one year or more and are rated investment gradeRebalanced on the last business day of the month public since 2007-10-11.
+SPDR Bloomberg International Treasury Bond ETF (BWX) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $1.25B, listed on AMEX, carrying a beta of 1.38 to the broader market.
+The SPDR Bloomberg International Treasury Bond ETF aims to replicate the price and yield performance of its benchmark, the Bloomberg Global Treasury ex-US Capped Index, before accounting for fees and expenses. public since 2007-10-11.

 Fail-to-deliver (FTD) data from the SEC tracks settlement failures where shares were not delivered within the standard settlement period.
 Persistent FTDs may indicate naked short selling or settlement issues and are monitored by regulators.